 Many, if not most, B2B organizations have run “customer experience improvement” initiatives in the past few years.
-And they have had good reason to do so, as it’s clear that sales reps and teams who make it easier for customers to buy products outsell their competitors, according to CEB, now Gartner, data.
+And they have had good reason to do so, as it’s clear that sales reps and teams who make it easier for customers to buy products outsell their competitors, according to Gartner data.

 But many businesses have not put nearly as much thought into ways to improve the experience of their own sales reps, and recent research shows that this likely to be a big mistake.
 There is arguably no function more important or more relevant to creating that crucial connection to customers than a company’s own sales team.
 Given that sellers interact with customers every day, it stands to reason that the quality of the experiences created for reps will affect the quality of the experience they in turn create for customers.

 The majority of sellers attribute their job frustrations and feelings of burden to their own sales organization

 Simplify the seller experience

 Analysis of data from over 2,000 sellers shows it is critical that sales teams start thinking more carefully and deliberately about the “seller experience” — how sellers experience their jobs through the interactions they have with the rest of the sales organization.